The Start of it All

 What a wonderfully unassuming word.
 Average.
 What I have wanted to be for as long as I can remember.
 I just want to fit in with my peers, not stand out and have all these overwhelming expectations.
 Average---a life never meant for me.

 I give a heavy sigh from deep down in my core and flop myself onto my bed.
 Nothing in my life has ever been average.
-Not my birth or childhood.
-I rest my head on my pillow, cross my arms over my chest and stare up at my ceiling.
+Not my birth or childhood, and now I am starting my teen years off the same.
+I rest my head on my pillow, cross my arms over my chest and glare up at my ceiling.
 I stare at the clouds painted there and wish myself away, while reflecting on my life.

 Don’t get me wrong, my life is not bad, just highly demanding.
 I am the only child in my family.
 My father, Alexander, is Alpha to the Whispering Winds Pack, again not average, nope, largest, wealthiest, and most powerful Werewolf pack on the American Continent.
 A pack I am expected to take over when my father decides to retire.